Introduction

 - See the Model documentation for mathematical details

-- Explore Examples for spatial, network, and aggregation applications
+- Explore Examples for applications

 - Check the FAQ for common questions